Fighton Simukonda: Coaching career

 After several mid-table finishes, Blades' style of play compelled Zanaco to lure him to the capital city in January 2004 on a two-year deal and his departure was lamented by Blades Secretary Remmy Ngosa who said "He is a very good coach.
 We will miss his services greatly."

-Simukonda won back-to-back league titles at Zanaco in 2005–06 and won the coach of the year award in the process but when Zanaco failed to win a third successive premier league title, the club dispensed of Simukonda’s services but City of Lusaka hired him in 2007.
+Simukonda won back-to-back league titles at Zanaco in 2005–06 and won the coach of the year award in the process but when Zanaco failed to win a third successive premier league title, the club dispensed of Simukonda's services but City of Lusaka hired him in 2007.
 He served as assistant coach to Patrick Phiri at CAN 2008 though he moved to Lusaka Dynamos and laid down the ghosts of the 2000 final when he won the club its first ever trophy, the BP Top 8 Cup in 2008 with a 1–0 win over ZESCO United, the team which he joined in January 2009 and became the first coach to lead a Zambian club to the group stages of the CAF Champions League after a come-from behind 2–1 victory over Malian club Djoliba in Ndola after a goalless draw in the first leg.
 At the end of the season, he was rewarded with the Coach of the Year award.

 He won the league title the following year and was rewarded with a new three-year contract in February 2011 and another Coach of the Year Award, but when ZESCO suffered some indifferent form, he was fired in July with ZESCO seventh on the Super Division table on 21 points, nine points behind leaders Red Arrows after 13 games played with two games in hand.
 Chairman Kenneth Muteto stressed that it was not an overnight decision.
 "Zesco have set standards in Zambian football which should continue." he said, "From a possible 18 points we picked up six.
-For a team of Zesco’s stature that is not acceptable."
+For a team of Zesco's stature that is not acceptable."

 Nine days later, he was appointed coach of struggling Nakambala Leopards of Mazabuka but he discovered that the club did not match his ambition and he resigned after a year to join Nchanga Rangers on a three-year deal.
 Rangers chairman Blackwell Siwale said they were excited to have acquired the services of a top coach like Simukonda.
 "Fighton is a renowned coach, one of the top three or four in the country.
-Therefore when you look at his CV we expect a lot from him."
+Therefore, when you look at his CV we expect a lot from him."

 He led Rangers to a sixth-place finish in 2012 and after a strong start in the 2013 season, Rangers ended up in third place.

 Fighton is assistant coach of the Zambia National team headed by George Lwandamina.

+Death

+Simukonda died on 15 February 2016 after a battle with diabetes.